Calitzdorp

+History

-The farm Buffelsvallei, on which Calitzdorp stands, was granted to Jacobus Johannes and Matthys Christiaan Calitz in 1831.
-The brothers donated part of their farm for the establishment of a church in 1853 and in 1858 the church started the sale of plots to church members.
-In 1924 a railway line was opened, in 1937 electrification and a new cement road to Oudtshoorn was completed.
+The land on which Calitzdorp is located, known as Buffelsvallei, was originally granted to Jacobus Johannes and Matthys Christian Calitz in 1831.
+The Calitz brothers contributed a portion of their farmland for the construction of a church in 1853; by 1858, the church had initiated the sale of plots to its congregation.
+The town's development continued with the opening of a railway line in 1924, followed by the completion of electrification and a new cement road to Oudtshoorn in 1937.

+Geography

 The Swartberg (in the North), Rooiberge (to the South) and the Mountains of the Huisrivier Pass (to the West) surrounds Calitzdorp's challenging landscape with floods, droughts and extreme weather, from very hot to snow clad mountaintops in the winter.

+Climate

 Summers are very hot during the day, mainly a dry heat, up to 40 °C. Wind from the sea every afternoon allows for moderate, cool evenings.
 Winters have sunny days, very cold nights with occasional frost and snow often falling on the surrounding Swartberg Mountain Range.
 Rainfall is approximately 200 mm per year, often with the changing of seasons.
 Prevailing winds are mainly from the south in summer and hot wind from the North in August.

+Tourism

 Calitzdorp is a haven for enthusiasts of fishing, bird-watching, 4×4 and other scenic routes, horse-riding and wine tasting.

 Calitzdorp is renowned as a centre of the port wine industry in South Africa with several major wine estates famous for their award-winning products.
 A Port festival takes place in the town in mid-June each year.